osteele/hackingthelibrary.org/_days/day-17.md

 You can use both reStructuredText files (that end in `.rst`), or Markdown files (that end in `.md`) with Sphinx:

 To use Markdown, follow [these instructions](https://docs.readthedocs.io/en/latest/getting_started.html#in-markdown) from "Read the Docs: Getting Started".

-(If you followed the instructions above, you already installed `recommonnmark`.
-This package was included in the `requirements-dev.txt` that you installed.
-The `pip install recommonmark` instructions from "Getting Started" are unnecessary but harmless).
+Skip the `pip install recommonmark` step.
+          This tries to step tries to install the `recommonmark` package into the Python 2 site directory; `pip3 install -r requirements-dev.txt`, above, already it into the Python 3 site directory.

+## Add a file

+1. Create a new file in the `docs` directory: for example, `docs/overview.md` or `docs/overview.rst`.

+2. Add the filename *without the file extension*, to `index.rst`.
+For example in (1), add a line `overview`, preceded by four spaces.

+## View your documentation

+1. In a terminal in the `docs` directory, run `make html`.

+2. Your documentation is in `docs/_build`.
+To view your documentation home page, open `docs/_build/index.html`.

+  (Depending on your operating system, you may be able to do this by executing `open _build/index.html` from a terminal within the `docs` directory.)

 ## Document your API